 This Team plans our Sunday and other services, in collaboration with the priest and the music ministers.
 The Lay Eucharistic Ministers (LEMs), who serve at the altar and take communion to homebound parishioners are part of this Team, as are members of our Altar Guild.
 The priest serves as the Team Leader.

 In addition to Sunday worship, weekday services take place during the year: Ash Wednesday, Maundy Thursday, and Good Friday.
 St, Stephen's also participates in the annual World Day of Prayer, held each March in an area congregation.
 Our annual Outdoor Eucharist is usually held in Setember, and in October we've offered a Blessing of the Animals.

-Our Family Education program, led by Sabra Welch, teaches the children about faith.
-They participate in activities and projects to share with the congregation.
-They also explore the elements of our worship--communion, vestments, and prayers--to better understand what they observe and experience during the service.
-Adult Education, led by Bernie Cameron, consists of different programs, for instance a Lenten Book or Bible study, Via Media, a study of the Book of Common Prayer, studying the emergent church, an examination of immigration and the death penalty, and guest speakers from the diocesan staff or nonprofit groups.
-As Ministry of Fun, Bernie has organized the Women's Kayak event, the annual Mardi Gras Potluck, a Christmas cookie swap, and more.
+Our Family Education program, led by Lindsey Smith-Hendrickson, uses the Godly Play program.
+Adult Education, led by Bernie Cameron, consists of different programs, for instance a Lenten Book or Bible study, Via Media, a study of the Book of Common Prayer, studying the emergent churdekegch, an examination of immigration and the death penalty, and guest speakers from the diocesan staff or nonprofit groups.
+As Ministry of Fun, Bernie has organized the Women's Kayak event, the annual Mardi Gras Potluck, excursions and concerts attendance, a Christmas cookie swap, and more.
 If you have ideas, please be in touch with her!

-The team includes such activities as Postcard Ministry, Prayer Shawl Ministry (Marylee Johnson), the Sox Box winter gathering of warm clothing items (Rita Lamont) and Publicity/Website (Margaret Porter).
+The team includes such activities as Prayer Shawl Ministry (Marylee Johnson), the Sox Box winter gathering of warm clothing items (Rita Lamont) and Publicity/Website (Margaret Porter).
 The majority of our fundraisers support outreach efforts.